hitesh-goel/BMAD-METHOD/diagrams.md

 **Step-by-Step Guide:**

 1. **Planning Readiness** – Before a sprint begins, the Product Owner ensures that all high-level documents are finalized.
 The PRD and Architecture are aligned and up to date (the PO has run the master checklist to verify alignment).
 This planning completeness (green light from PRD/Architecture) is the starting point for sprint planning.
 2. **Sprint Backlog Creation (Scrum Master)** – The Scrum Master plans the sprint by breaking down the project’s epics into a sprint backlog of user stories.
 Using the aligned epics from the PRD, the SM identifies which stories or features to include in the sprint and creates the sprint backlog.
-For each new story, the SM invokes the user story template (via `/sm create-doc user-story`) to generate a story document that includes technical details from the architecture.
+For each new story, the SM invokes the user story template (via `*create` or `*draft` command) to generate a story document that includes technical details from the architecture.
 This ensures each story is well-defined and ready for development.
 3. **Story Approval (Product Owner)** – For each drafted user story, the Product Owner (or relevant stakeholders) reviews the content to ensure it meets the acceptance criteria and business requirements.
 The PO checks that the story’s description, tasks, and acceptance criteria align with the intent of the feature.
-If the story is unclear or incomplete, the SM updates or refines the story (possibly by iterating on the `/sm create-doc user-story` command) and the PO reviews again.
+If the story is unclear or incomplete, the SM updates or refines the story (possibly by iterating on the `*create` command) and the PO reviews again.
 Only once the **PO approves the story** does it move into development.
 4. **Development (Developer)** – The Developer picks up the approved story and implements it task by task.
 The Dev agent writes code for each task and simultaneously writes tests (unit tests for each functionality) to adhere to BMAD’s test-driven workflow.
 As development progresses, the developer runs all tests and validation checks to ensure the code meets the story’s acceptance criteria and coding standards.
 The Dev agent will not mark a task complete unless all its tests pass and quality checks (like linting) succeed.
 Once all tasks in the story are done and validated, the Developer marks the story as **Ready for Review**.
 5. **Quality Assurance (QA)** – If the story requires additional validation or if the Product Owner requests a deeper review, the QA agent steps in.
 The QA (acting as a senior engineer) reviews the implementation by running the project’s test suite and performing a code review.
-In BMAD, this is often triggered by the `/qa run review-story` command, which causes the QA agent to execute a thorough code review and run any extended tests.
+In BMAD, this is done through the `review-story` task, which causes the QA agent to execute a thorough code review and actively refactor code as needed.
 The QA validates that the code adheres to quality standards (architecture, coding standards, test coverage) and may refactor code or add tests to address any deficiencies.
 If the QA finds issues, the story is sent back to development for the Dev to fix the problems, after which it will be reviewed/tested again.
 Once QA is satisfied (or if QA was not needed for that story), the story is ready for final approval.
 6. **Story Acceptance (Product Owner)** – The Product Owner performs the final verification of the story’s output.
 After development (and any QA review), the PO verifies that the acceptance criteria are fully met and the feature does what it’s supposed to do.
 If everything looks good and all criteria are satisfied, the PO accepts the story as “Done”.
 (If the feature isn’t satisfactory, the PO would provide feedback and the story would be reopened in development in the next iteration.)
 7. **Sprint Completion** – The cycle of story creation, development, QA, and acceptance repeats for each story in the sprint backlog.
 The Scrum Master will continuously bring in the next story (returning to the “Create User Story” step for each new item), and the team iterates through steps 3–6 for each story.
 Once all planned stories in the sprint are completed and accepted by the PO, the **sprint is concluded**.
 The team can then hold a sprint review to demonstrate the completed features and a retrospective to improve the process for the next sprint.